Five minutes with…Kevin Davies, Supply Chain Director at Veolia UK&IRE

 Alternatively, a Mechanical Engineer or Quantity Surveyor with a strong grounding in procurement could also be considered.

-For more information, please contact Richard Guest is an Associate Partner in our Procurement and Supply Chain practice.
+For more information, please contact Richard Guest, an Associate Partner in our Procurement and Supply Chain practice.